pierceofcake/rock-paper-scissors/README.md

 # rock-paper-scissors

-Graphical UI-based rock paper scissors game to practice DOM manipulation.
+Rock paper scissors game built as part of The Odin Project to practice DOM manipulation.